DarshannK/Building-Chatbot-Using-Tensorflow/README.md

 A chatbot is an automated system designed to initiate a conversation with human users.<br>
 It integrates into websites, applications or instant messengers.

+# What is Natural Language Processing?
+Natural Language Processing is the ability of the computer program to understand human language as it spoken and it is a component of artificial intelligence